Togeri/Path-Finder-Algorithm-Visualizer/README.md

 **You can access the app by clicking :point_right: [here](https://togeri.github.io/Path-Finder-Algorithm-Visualizer/)** :point_left:

+**Disclaimer**: this is still a work in progress.
+Expect some buggy behaviour while I build things up.

 ## How it Works

 There are several Pathfinding Algorithms implemented in the app.
 You can set a situation, choose an algorithm and visualize how it gets solved and find a path from the start node to the end node, if there's any path available.